-A Manuscript Style Guide for the front pages for a master's thesis are provided below.
-This guide is not intended to be a template, but only to show the correct formatting for the front pages.
+A Manuscript Style Guide for the front pages for a master's thesis are provided below to illustrate the correct formatting for the front pages.
 A link to the School of Law ETD Guide to Writing Master's Theses has been provided below.

 The body of the manuscript (chapters, bibliography and appendices) should be written in a style appropriate for your field of study or you school specific guidelines.
 Styles for formatting bibliographies, footnotes, and/or endnotes should be consistent with the chosen style used to format the body of your document.
 Please consult the on the GW Libraries' Research Guide "Writing Style & Citation Guides" for information on formatting your bibliographies and footnotes.
 RefWorks, an online tool for organizing your research and creating bibliographies, is free of charge to all GW affiliates.

 A MS Word template has been provided below in a beta format.
 Feedback on this template can be sent to email@example.com.

 Template Instructions: Open then save the template under a new name.
 The text highlighted in yellow on the new document may be edited with your specifc information.
 Please delete the optional pages you do not wish to use.